Direct Mail Vs. Email Marketing Comparison and ROI (Return On Investment)

 6. ROI (Return on Investment):

-At the end of the day, your bottom-line assessment is likely to be a basic ROI assessment – what are the time plus cost benefits of direct mail compared with email marketing?
-In our view at Cornerstone Services, generalized and bottom-line comparative statistics at least as of 2024 are not as straightforward enough to make a sweeping B/W answer; this is due mostly to the wide array of variables associated with both forms of communication.
-CRST.net staff do set up Mailchimp email campaigns for both small businesses and 501(c) organizations, yet our traditional focus is weighed heavily and primarily upon direct mail.
-We can make a case either way.
+At the end of the day, your bottom-line assessment likely comes down to an ROI comparison — what are the time and cost benefits in direct mail vs. email marketing?
+At Cornerstone Services, we find that as of 2024, generalized, bottom-line statistics don’t give a simple answer due to the variables involved in each communication method.
+While CRST.net staff set up Mailchimp email campaigns for small businesses and 501(c) organizations, our primary focus remains on direct mail.
+We can make a case for either approach.

 On one side of the fence, Americans receive more emails per capita than any other country in the world and checking inboxes multiple times a day, but then only look at each email on average no more than a few seconds…. not encouraging facts when you’re trying to build brand awareness.
 That said, technically, email marketing — once set up, and when done correctly and lawfully, AND over time (!) — has a better ROI advantage over direct mail, but “God is in the details” and, like anything worthwhile, it takes time to set things up properly.
 Email marketing effectiveness rates have steadily declined since 2004.
 Although the average click-through rate is only around 1.4%, having a known and friendly audience can well send the email response rates (and accompanying ROI) higher, especially if you have a compelling opportunity in hand (commercial or non-profit).